Centre Picasso – Horta

 GROUND FLOOR

-In this floor we can also see the Picassians Cabezudos of Horta (carnival figures with a large head), which always go out during the village festivals together with the giants Salvador and Bárbara.
+On this floor we can also see the Picassian Capgrossos of Horta (carnival figures with a large head) which always accompany the giants Salvador and Bárbara at local festivals.

 FIRST FLOOR